Major religious groups: Maps of self-reported adherence

 The 2012 distribution of world religions by country/state, and by smaller administrative regions for the largest countries:

 Classification

 Religious traditions fall into super-groups in comparative religion, arranged by historical origin and mutual influence.
 Abrahamic religions originate in the Middle East, Indian religions in the Indian subcontinent (South Asia) and East Asian religions in East Asia.
 Another group with supra-regional influence are Afro-American religion, which have their origins in Central and West Africa.

+In contemporary scholarship, Modern Paganism is increasingly classified as a distinct supra-regional group, encompassing both eclectic traditions and polytheistic reconstructionism, the latter of which often functions as a contemporary ethnic religion focused on reviving pre-Christian European traditions.